 There’s a good reason why it does not.

 Sugar is devoid of water, so it does not allow the growth of bacteria or mold.
 However, if moisture finds its way to the jar, you might see a few lumps forming in it.
 It all boils down to how well you store your sugar.

-All the different sugar types like granulated white sugar, brown sugar, and raw sugar have an indefinite shelf life because they are produced through osmosis, which restricts the water content in them.
+All the different sugar types, like granulated white sugar, brown sugar, and raw sugar, have an indefinite shelf life because they are produced through osmosis, which restricts their water content.